 Of course, some schools do have gmail or yahoo or qq email addresses.
 These domains are not a red flag in and of themselves, but if the school is well known enough, you'll be able to at least track down their info account on their website and make sure the email address domains match.

-There are a few reputable programs out there that have a program fee, but besides that you would be wise to avoid sending large sums of money before you arrive in country.
+There are a few reputable programs out there that have a program fee, but besides that, you would be wise to avoid sending large sums of money before you arrive in the country.
 Many ESL scam artists will request that you wire them money for a plane ticket, security deposit, visa, or any other number of things.
 Be especially wary of requests for Western Union transfers from would-be schools.

 While some schools or programs might have you buy your own flight and then reimburse you, you should never be asked to send money to your school prior to arrival.